In other words, smartphones do everything. And they do it all well.

 Let’s see what is the best smartphone for 2022.

 The screen is not only big, it’s a thing of beauty.
 It uses OLED technology to display fantastic colours and better contrast (the difference between light and dark parts of the picture), which makes for a more engaging image and more immersive content.
-It’s fantastic for visual content, like films and games, as well as everyday use like firing up your socials, web browsing and emails.
+The iPhone 14 Pro series also has Always-On display and the very cool new Dynamic Island feature.

-The 120Hz refresh rate is double that of iPhone 13 and iPhone 13 Mini, which is also a real upgrade.
+The 120Hz refresh rate is double that of the standard iPhone 14.
 The refresh rate refers to how often the screen updates its image – how often it ‘refreshes’.
 A screen with a 60Hz refresh rate will update 60 times every second, while a 120Hz screen – as is the case here – will double that.
 That makes for a much smoother, slicker picture, which should be especially noticeable during fast-moving action like sports or gaming.

 Another improvement is the battery life.
-Apple has managed to squeeze an extra two and a half hours out of the iPhone 13 Pro Max compared to the iPhone 12 Pro Max.
+Apple has managed to squeeze an extra hour out of the iPhone 14 Pro Max compared to the iPhone 13 Pro Max.
 Considering the two are almost identical in terms of size and build, that’s nothing short of miraculous.
-You’ll also get potentially an extra eight hours of video playback – Apple quotes its run time as 28 hours of video showing, compared to 20 for the iPhone 12 Pro Max.
+You’ll also get potentially an extra eight hours of video playback – Apple quotes its run time as 29 hours of video showing.
 If you’re taking a long journey and want your phone as a companion, this is the one for you.

-Read our comparison iPhone 13, Pro, Pro Max & mini: What’s the difference?
+Read our comparison: iPhone 14, Plus, Pro and Pro Max: What’s the difference?

-Obviously it doesn’t come cheap, with prices starting at £1,049 for the Pro Max and iPhone 13 Pro deals from £949.
+Obviously, it doesn’t come cheap, with prices starting at £1,199 for the Pro Max and iPhone 14 Pro deals from £1,099.
 But then if you want the best, it’s going to cost you.

 Gorgeous display with lightning-quick refresh rate